Machine learning based hyperspectral image analysis: A survey: Taxonomy of hyperspectral data analysis tasks

 \subsection{Land cover classification}

 Land cover classification~\cite{valls2014}, also called land cover mapping and land cover segmentation, is the process of identifying the material under each pixel of a hyperspectral image.
 The goal is to create a map showing how different materials are distributed over a geographical area imaged by the hyperspectral sensor.
 Common applications of land cover mapping are plant species classification~\cite{dalponte2013}, urban scene classification~\cite{dell2004}, mineral identification~\cite{murphy2012}, and change analysis~\cite{pu2008_change1}.
-The main advantage of using hyperspectral images to produce land cover maps is that hyperspectral images allow for the discrimination of land covers into finer class compared to other modalities, such as multispectral images, because hyperspectral images capture more information about the chemistry of the materials.
+The main advantage of using hyperspectral images to produce land cover maps is that hyperspectral images allow for the discrimination of land covers into finer class compared to other modalities, such as multispectral and panchromatic images, because hyperspectral images capture more information about the chemistry of the materials.

-Many land cover mapping methods require a prior knowledge about the types of materials present in the scene along with examples of the spectra belonging to them.
+Many land cover mapping methods require a prior knowledge about the types of materials present in the scene along with examples of the spectra belonging to different types of materials.
 This information is generally provided from the image pixels by an expert, collected using a spectrometer during field campaign of the study area, or adapted from a third party spectral library.
 However, there are also many land cover mapping techniques that require no prior information about the materials in the scene.

-Change detection~\cite{hussain2013} is the task of determining how the land cover and the land use of an area has changed over time by using hyperspectral images of that area taken at different times.
-Applications of change detection include urban growth mapping~\cite{nemmour2006}, forest monitoring~\cite{desclee2006}, wetland degradation study~\cite{schmid2004}, invasive vegetation growth monitoring~\cite{pu2008_change1}, and post-fire vegetation regeneration mapping~\cite{riano2002}.
-Many times, change detection study is performed by comparing a set of land cover maps or fractional land cover maps an area generated by applying land cover classification or unmixing algorithm on georegistered hyperspectral image of the area taken at different times~\cite{pu2008_change1,pu2008_change2,mucher2000}.